 The corporate governance report is not part of the formal annual report documents.
 The company’s auditors have examined the corporate governance report, and it is their opinion that the corporate governance report has been properly drawn up and that the statutory information in the report is consistent with other parts of the annual report and consolidated financial statements.

-NIBE has its registered office in Markaryd, Sweden, and the company’s shares have been listed on the NASDAQ OMX Stockholm Exchange since 1997.
+NIBE has its registered office in Markaryd, Sweden, and the company’s shares have been listed on Nasdaq Stockholm since 1997.

-The ten largest shareholders comprise the constellation of ‘current and former board members and senior executives’ with a total of 24% of the capital and 48% of voting rights, followed by Melker Schörling who holds 11% of the capital and 20% of the voting rights, and eight institutional investors with a total of 20% of capital and 10% of voting rights, one of whom represents previous shareholders in Schulthess Group AG.
-Together these ten constellations of investors hold a total of 55% of the capital in the company and 78% of the votes.
+The ten largest shareholders comprise the constellation of ‘current and former board members and senior executives’ with a total of 22% of the capital and 47% of the voting rights, followed by Melker Schörling, who holds 11% of the capital and 20% of the voting rights, and seven institutional investors with a total of 20% of the capital and 10% of the voting rights, one of whom represents previous shareholders in Schulthess Group AG.
+Together these ten constellations of investors hold a total of 53% of the capital in the company and 77% of the votes.

 Annual General Meeting